 What if I am sick or on vacation?

 We take vacations and do get sick sometimes.
 There is a process in place to handle these situations.
 Usually another member is available to cover.
 In rare cases when nobody else is able to cover the shift, the 911 dispatcher has a way to notify every member in the area.
-And even that’s not the last resort - we have mutual aid agreements with nearby towns.
-If it comes to that, an ambulance from a nearby hospital will be dispatched..
+And even that’s not the last resort - if it comes to that, an ambulance from a nearby hospital will be dispatched..

 I have no medical background.
 Can I still join?